immrsam/SEPM-A2/readme.md

 6. Closed tickets are archived for upto 24hrs during which time the technician can view the ticket but cannot change the status of the ticket (i.e., from closed to open)

 ## Progress
-1. Login feature implemented
+1. Login feature implemented - Staff login and Technician Login
-2. Technician data loaded to .csv file and the program uses ImportData class to import the hardcoded technician information during login attempts
+2. Data loaded directly from 2-D arrays rather than csv files
+3. Staff menu options allows users to submit IT issue tickets and View existing tickets
-3. Forgot password feature added
+3. Forgot password feature completed
-4. Classes created - ImportData, Menu, StaffMember, Technician, Ticket, TicketSeverity, TicketStatus, User and MyApp
+4. Classes created - LoadData, Menu, StaffMember, Technician, Ticket, TicketSeverity, TicketStatus, User and CincoApp, StaffMenu, TechMenu

 ## Installation/Usage